pims/reading-notes/the-black-swan.md

 Pure randomness is impossible to compress.
 100,000 random words can not be compressed.
 You need 100,000 to carry the exact message.

 Narratives allows for compression.
 You just store the pattern.

+> The more random the information, the greater the dimensionality and thus the more difficult to summarize.
+Need to reduce dimension and bring order into randomness.
+Dimension reduction can lead to blindness.